federvieh/selma/README.md

 ### How to use Selma
 If you have not already done this, start by copying your Assimil MP3 pack to your Android device.

 In Selma it is possible to mark lessons as favourites using the star icon.
-You can use Selma to repeat the lessons you are currently trying to memorise.
+This allows you to focus on the lessons you are currently trying to memorise.
 I normally have three or four "starred" lessons which I listen to over and over.

 You can tell Selma, if you want to listen only to the lesson texts or also the exercise section.
-I normally switch between these modes quite often.
 When I'm memorising my "starred" lessons, most of the times I don't listen to the exercises, because it's easier to memorise stories than sentences that have no obvious connection.
-But when I'm starting with a new lesson, I also listen to the exercises.
+But when I start learning a new lesson, I also listen to the exercises.

 When learning a lesson, you can choose to listen to individual sentences or the whole lesson over and over.
 You can also manually enter a translation and a literal translation of the lesson texts, so that you can see the translation directly in the app.
 Unfortunately, Assimil does not provide the translations along with the MP3 pack.
 Which means you have to enter them yourself.
 But in my opinion this procedure also helps with learning.

 ### Contact the author
-If you have any questions, remarks, or recommendations concerning Selma the easiest way to get in contact with me, is by sending an email to send an email to frank("dot")oltmanns+selma("at")gmail("dot")com (please replace ("dot") and ("at") with . and @ respectively).
+If you have any questions, remarks, or recommendations concerning Selma the easiest way to get in contact with me, is by sending an email to frank("dot")oltmanns+selma("at")gmail("dot")com (please replace ("dot") and ("at") with . and @ respectively).

 ### Prerequisites
 Selma is for you if you already chose to learn a new language using the Assimil method and own the book and MP3 pack.
 It is known to work with "Kolay Türkçe" (Turkish with Ease) and the Spanish course, but it might also work with the language of your choice.
 Don't hesitate to contact the author, if it does or does not work with the language of your choice.
 Selma needs a device running on Android 2.2 ("Froyo") or above.
 Please note that Selma comes with ABSOLUTELY NO WARRANTY (see the [license](https://github.com/federvieh/selma/blob/master/LICENSE) for details).